ao/hivemind/docs/final_project_summary.md

 ### Introduction to Hivemind

 Hivemind is a modern, lightweight container orchestration system designed with simplicity and performance in mind.
-Built in Rust, it offers a Kubernetes alternative that's easier to set up, understand, and operate - perfect for smaller deployments, edge computing, or when you need a container platform without the complexity.
+Built in Go, it offers a Kubernetes alternative that's easier to set up, understand, and operate - perfect for smaller deployments, edge computing, or when you need a container platform without the complexity.

 The project was conceived to address the growing need for container orchestration solutions that don't require extensive resources or expertise to operate.
 While Kubernetes has become the industry standard for container orchestration, its complexity and resource requirements can be prohibitive for smaller organizations or simpler use cases.
 Hivemind fills this gap by providing essential container orchestration features with significantly lower complexity and resource overhead.